jrremlinger/LC_ToxicOmega_Tools/README.md

 <details>
   <summary><h3>Heal/Save Optional: (Player Target)</h3></summary>

 Fully refills a player's health and stamina.
-Will save a player if they are currently in a kill animation with Snare Fleas, Masked Players, or Forest Giants.
+Will save a player if they are currently in a kill animation with Snare Fleas, Forest Giants, or Masked Players.
 If the target player is dead, they will be revived at the ship's terminal.

 Arguments:
 * Player Target (Default: Host Player): Only supports player names/id.